ray-project/kuberay/docs/guidance/rayservice-troubleshooting.md

 #### Issue 2: `serveConfigV2` is incorrect.

-For the sake of flexibility, we have set `serveConfigV2` as a string in the RayService CR.
+For the sake of flexibility, we have set `serveConfigV2` as a YAML multi-line string in the RayService CR.
 This implies that there is no strict type checking for the Ray Serve configurations in `serveConfigV2` field.
 Some tips to help you debug the `serveConfigV2` field: